 Baltimore, MD 21224

 Richard Spencer obtained his Master's Degree in Physics from U.C.
 Berkeley in 1979, his Ph.D. in Medical Physics from the Massachusetts Institute of Technology (MIT) in 1987, working with Professor Joanne Ingwall at the NMR Laboratory for Physiological Chemistry of Harvard Medical School, and his M.D. from Harvard Medical School in 1988.
-He was a postdoctoral fellow with Professor Robert Griffin at the Francis Bitter National Magnet Laboratory of MIT before joining the NIH.
-Dr. Spencer joined the National Institute on Aging in 1991, as Chief of the Nuclear Magnetic Resonance Unit.
-He completed medical residency training at Johns Hopkins Bayview Medical Center in Baltimore.
-He is a Diplomate of the American Board of Internal Medicine.
+He was a postdoctoral fellow with Professor Robert Griffin at the Francis Bitter National Magnet Laboratory of MIT before joining the National Institute on Aging in 1991, where he is now Chief of the Magnetic Resonance Imaging and Spectroscopy Section.
+He completed medical residency training at Johns Hopkins Bayview Medical Center in Baltimore and is a Diplomate of the American Board of Internal Medicine.
 Dr. Spencer is a Fellow of the American Physical Society and a Fellow of the American College of Physicians.

 Bouhrara M, Bonny JM, Ashinsky BG, Maring MC, Spencer RG.
 Noise Estimation and Reduction in Magnetic Resonance Imaging Using a New Multispectral Nonlocal Maximum-likelihood Filter.
 IEEE Trans Med Imaging.
 2017;36(1):181-193.

 Cameron D, Bouhrara M, Reiter DA, Fishbein KW, Choi S, Bergeron CM, Ferrucci L, Spencer RG.
 The effect of noise and lipid signals on determination of Gaussian and non-Gaussian diffusion parameters in skeletal muscle.
 NMR Biomed.
 2017;30(7).